cheinisch/minniark/README.md

 > [!IMPORTANT]
 > This CMS is under development

-Image-Portfolio is a lightweight, flat-file-based portfolio template for showcasing images and projects — no database required, easy to customize, fully responsive.
+LensFlow is a lightweight, flat-file-based portfolio template for showcasing images and projects — no database required, easy to customize, fully responsive.

 ## Demo